wagtail/wagtail/docs/contributing/developing.rst

 If you're happy to develop on a virtual machine, the `vagrant-wagtail-develop <https://github.com/wagtail/vagrant-wagtail-develop>`_ and `docker-wagtail-develop <https://github.com/wagtail/docker-wagtail-develop>`_ setup scripts are the fastest way to get up and running.
 They will provide you with a running instance of the `Wagtail Bakery demo site <https://github.com/wagtail/bakerydemo/>`_, with the Wagtail and bakerydemo codebases available as shared folders for editing on your host machine.

-(Build scripts for other platforms would be very much welcomed - if you create one, please let us know via the `Wagtail Developers group <https://groups.google.com/forum/#!forum/wagtail-developers>`_!)
+(Build scripts for other platforms would be very much welcomed - if you create one, please let us know via the `Slack workspace <https://github.com/wagtail/wagtail/wiki/Slack>`_!)

 If you'd prefer to set up all the components manually, read on.
 These instructions assume that you're familiar with using pip and virtualenv to manage Python packages.